 A connection to the AV system in the courtrooms is available at counsel tables and the podium for those who have other AV-related equipment.
 Connection to the system is though standard male composite stereo input and composite video input.

 Courtrooms are outfitted with teleconferencing equipment capable of supporting one remote dial-in site.

-Located on the projector cart, a Panasonic DVD/VCR combo is available for playing DVD video discs (DVD±R, DVD±RW, DVD±R DL, DVD-RAM) or VHS tapes (VHS, S-VHS).
+Panasonic DVD/VCR combo is available for DVDs (DVD±R, DVD±RW, DVD±R DL, DVD-RAM) or VHS tapes (VHS, S-VHS).
 This equipment does not allow redaction on the fly of different video content.